open-telemetry/opentelemetry-demo/docs/services/paymentservice.md

 ## Initializing OpenTelemetry

-It is recommended to use wrap your app using an OpenTelemetry initialization wrapper when starting your NodeJS application to initialize the SDK and auto- instrumentation.
+It is recommended to use an OpenTelemetry initialization wrapper when starting your NodeJS application to initialize the SDK and auto-instrumentation.
 When initializing the OpenTelemetry NodeJS SDK, you optionally specify which auto-instrumentation libraries to leverage, or make use of the `getNodeAutoInstrumentations()` function which includes most popular frameworks.
 The `opentelemetry.js` file contains all code required to initialize the SDK and auto-instrumentation based on standard OpenTelemetry environment variables for OTLP export, resource attributes, and service name.
-It then `require`s your app to start it up once the SDK is initialized.
+It then `require`s your app at `./index.js` to start it up once the SDK is initialized.

 ```javascript
 const opentelemetry = require("@opentelemetry/sdk-node")